JetBrains/kotless/README.md

 from the code of the application itself.

 Kotless consists of two main parts:
 * DSL provides a way of defining serverless applications.
-There are two DSLs supported:
+There are three DSLs supported:
+    * **Kotless DSL** &mdash; Kotless own DSL that provides annotations to declare routing, scheduled events, etc.
-    * Ktor DSL &mdash; Ktor engine that is introspected by Kotless.
+    * **Ktor** &mdash; Ktor engine that is introspected by Kotless.
 You use standard Ktor syntax and Kotless generates deployment for it.
-    * Kotless DSL &mdash; Kotless own DSL that provides annotations to declare routing, scheduled events, etc.
+    * **Spring Boot** &mdash; Spring Boot serverless container that is introspected by Kotless.
+You use standard Spring syntax and Kotless generates deployment for it.
 * Kotless Gradle Plugin provides a way of deploying serverless application.
 For that, it:
     * performs the tasks of generating Terraform code from the application code and, subsequently, deploying it to AWS;
     * runs application locally, emulates AWS environment and provides the possibility for in-IDE debugging.

+One of the key features of Kotless &mdash; is its ability to embed into existing applications.
+Kotless makes super easy deployment of existing Spring and Ktor applications to serverless platforms.

 ## Getting started